OllieJones/index-wp-mysql-for-speed/readme.txt

 As your site grows, your MySQL tables grow.
 Giant tables can make your page loads slow down, frustrate your users, and even hurt your search-engine rankings.
 What can you do about this?

 You can install and use a database cleaner plugin to get rid of old unwanted data and reorganize your tables.
 That makes them smaller, and therefore faster.
 That is a good and necessary task.
 That is not the task of this plugin.
+You can, if your hosting provider supports it, install and use a [Persistent Object Cache plugin](https://developer.wordpress.org/reference/classes/wp_object_cache/#persistent-cache-plugins) to reduce traffic to your database.
+That is not the task of this plugin either.

 This plugin adds database [keys](https://dev.mysql.com/doc/refman/8.0/en/mysql-indexes.html) (also called indexes) to your MySQL tables to make it easier for WordPress to find the information it needs.
 All relational database management systems store your information in long-lived _tables_.
 For example, WordPress stores your posts and other content in a table called _wp_posts_, and custom post fields in another table called _wp_postmeta_.
 A successful site can have thousands of posts and hundreds of thousands of custom post fields.
 MySQL has two jobs: